MicrosoftDocs/visualstudio-docs/docs/docker/multi-container-apps.md

+---
+title: Docker tutorial - multi-container apps
+description: How to set up networking between containers, and add a container for a MySQL database ms.date: "08/04/2020"
+author: nebuk89
+ms.author: ghogen
+manager: jillfra
+ms.technology: vs-azure
+ms.topic: conceptual
+ms.workload:
+  - "azure"
+---
+# Multi-container apps

-Up to this point, we have been working with single container apps.
+Up to this point, we have been working with single-container apps.
 But, we now want to add MySQL to the application stack.
 The following question often arises - "Where will MySQL run?
 Install it in the same container or run it separately?"
 In general, **each container should do one thing and do it well.** A few
 reasons: